oktonion/PhWidgets-lib/README.md

 ### lightweight fast C++ interface library for QNX Photon microGUI

-PhWidgets is a C++ library interface for the QNX Photon Widgets.
+PhWidgets is a C++ library interface for the QNX Photon Application Builder Widgets.
+Full support of PhAB for QNX 6.

 All classes of the library provide simple and convenient access to 'resources' of corresponding Photon Widgets as 'properties' with minimum or no overhead.